 While some types of hearing loss, like sensorineural, are sometimes avoidable, others aren’t.
 That’s because your eardrums are made up of three tiny bones that work cohesively to help you hear.
 In fact, these bones, collectively known as your ossicles, are among the smallest bones in the human body.
 They’re also among the most fragile.

 Hearing loss isn’t fatal, but it can lead to a number of health-related issues down the line.
-Dementia & depression have been linked to untreated hearing loss, so be sure to have your ears checked regularly.
+Dementia and depression have been linked to untreated hearing loss, so be sure to have your ears checked regularly.
 After all, ear care not only improves your hearing health, but your overall health as well.
-Get started today by scheduling a free hearing test today.
+Get started today by scheduling a free hearing test.